i05nagai/memorandum/language/english_speaking.md

     * The terrible experience seemed to have unhinged him slightly
     * The stress of the job has unhinged many workers
 * fall
+    * fall over
+        * if sb fall over, they fall to the ground
+            * she tripped and fall over
+        * if sb fall over, it falls onto its side
+            * If you make the cake too high, it'll fall over.
     * as licenses for the company's Windows system fell due to a sharp drop in sales of personal computers
+    * if a computer or a computer program falls over, it suddenly stops working
+        * If the program falls over on complicated drawings, it is of no use to us professionally.
+    * if a business falls over, it goes bankrupt:
+        * Hotels and catering companies have been falling over at an increasing rate lately.
     * fall asleep
     * Computer, software and semiconductor shares fell for a second day
     * More than 7 stocks fell for every 4 that rose on the NYSE